 For the last 20 years, Jon worked various jobs in the St. Louis area, including the fields of food service, sales and management.
 For the last several years, Jon has thought about going back to school.
 A co-worker prodded him, “I think you could be doing so much more with your life.”
 Then Jon thought, ‘I want to do something right for my family.’

-So 20 years after completing tech school, Jon came to SCC to see if he “had what it takes” to go back to college.
+So 20 years after completing tech school, Jon went to SCC to see if he “had what it takes” to go back to college.

 He enrolled in Introduction to Engineering at SCC in fall 2009.
 He was nervous about taking a class while balancing a full-time job, family (a wife and four kids) and everyone’s activities.